 We provide multi-faceted representation for our clients to facilitate their innovative work.

 Creative firms are not average businesses, but most law firms treat them that way.
 To provide a more industry-specific approach, Jenny founded this firm in 2014.
 Our client roster includes boutique marketing agencies, designers, creative directors, apparel brands, production companies, and many other imaginative businesses.

 We both come from critical and cultural studies backgrounds and left college looking for ways that we could make a difference on the issues we connect with in our communities.
 Working in nonprofit and marketing roles provided perspective and valuable skills but was still lacking.
 This lead each of us to choose law school and eventually to getting involved with the creative communities that surround us in Brooklyn.

-I started this law firm in early 2014 with the goal of being an advocate for the creative class in New York, which I saw being neglected by the larger legal industry.
+I started this law firm with the goal of being an advocate for the creative class in New York, which I saw being neglected by the larger legal industry.
 I began working with friends working as freelancers and at independent agencies, growing the practice to represent people and companies in marketing, advertising, production, designers of every variety, makers of beautiful objects, the fashion industry, and many more.
 I have helped take companies from an idea over a beer to flourishing businesses by establishing new companies, creating contracts systems, working with vendors, talent, and employees, resolving disputes and handling negotiations, and protecting intellectual property rights.